otrv4/otrv4/otrv4.md

    Encrypted_message = XSalsa20_Enc(MKenc, nonce, m)
    ```

+  * When creating a non-interactive auth message, do not create a MAC tag.
+This is
+    not necessary since the MAC tag created with the non-interactive DAKE includes
-  * Use the MAC key to create a MAC tag.
-MAC all the sections of the data message
+    the data message.
+When creating a regular data message, use the MAC key to create
+    a MAC tag.
+MAC all the sections of the data message from the protocol version to
-    from the protocol version to the encrypted message.
+    the encrypted message.

    ```
    Authenticator = KDF_2(MKmac || Data_message_sections)